Starch: Modified starches

 INS 1400, 1401, 1402, 1403 and 1405 are in the EU food ingredients without an E-number.
-Typical modified starches for technical applications are cationic starches, hydroxyethyl starch and carboxymethylated starches.
+Typical modified starches for technical applications are cationic starches, hydroxyethyl starch, carboxymethylated starches and thiolated starches.

 Use as food additive

 As an additive for food processing, food starches are typically used as thickeners and stabilizers in foods such as puddings, custards, soups, sauces, gravies, pie fillings, and salad dressings, and to make noodles and pastas.
 They function as thickeners, extenders, emulsion stabilizers and are exceptional binders in processed meats.

 Gummed sweets such as jelly beans and wine gums are not manufactured using a mold in the conventional sense.
 A tray is filled with native starch and leveled.
 A positive mold is then pressed into the starch leaving an impression of 1,000 or so jelly beans.
 The jelly mix is then poured into the impressions and put onto a stove to set.
 This method greatly reduces the number of molds that must be manufactured.